 You will receive a detailed information packet on the date and time of your arrival after you have been offered a position.

 To keep the campus vehicle-free, we allow only Omega vehicles on interior roads.
 Arrivals park in the main parking lot, located within walking distance of campus buildings.
 Upon arrival, check in at the People & Culture office, located on the opposite side of Lake Drive from the main parking lot and in the same building as Guest Services.
 Support is available on arrival days to help transport your luggage to your accommodations after you have checked in with the People & Culture team.

 If you arrive after 5:00 p.m., please check the bulletin board outside of the Guest Services office (from the main parking lot, take a left onto Lake Drive and look on your right for the porch with the Guest Services sign).
 There you will find a packet with your room or tent site location, campus map, and other information you will need.
 It is important that you check in with People & Culture at 9:00 a.m. the next morning.

 We look forward to seeing you on campus!

 Our seasonal community members live onsite and walk to work, as well as to meals.
 For safety reasons biking is not allowed on the campus.
-Omega's Rhinebeck campus is lovely and beautiful, but also hilly and wooded in many areas.
+Omega's Rhinebeck campus is lovely, but also hilly and wooded in many areas.
 What can be a beautiful form of exercise for some can also be challenging for others.